Sample Sequence of Courses

 SPPN 732 - Augmentative and Alternative Communication

-This elective will provide an introduction to and working knowledge of augmentative and alternative communication modes.
-Which individuals will benefit from augmentative and alternative communication will be explored.
-The course will examine the vast array of low, mid and high assistive technologies (philosophy and actual technology items) that improve communication, language and literacy skills of individuals that are unable to meet their daily linguistic/communication needs via speech and writing.
-Students will understand and become comfortable with using and exploring augmentative and alternative communication technologies for individuals with varied skills/needs (i.e.: positioning, access, multicultural considerations).
+This elective course will provide a working knowledge of augmentative and alternative communication modes.
+Individuals of all ages (birth to geriatric) who would benefit from augmentative and alternative communication modes will be explored.
+School-age children in general education, as well as inclusion settings, will be discussed.
+Augmentative and alternative communication systems and training techniques to promote participation, inclusion, and socialization in a variety of settings will be explored.
+The course will examine the vast array of low, mid, and high assistive technologies (philosophy and actual technology items) that improve the communication, language, and literacy skills of individuals that are unable to meet their daily linguistic/communication needs via speech or writing.
+Students will understand and become comfortable with using and exploring augmentative and alternative communication technologies for individuals with varied skills/needs (e.g., positioning and access, considerations).
 Evaluation and training via evidence-based practice will be discussed.
-Students will understand the need for ongoing evaluation of augmentative and alternative communication technologies in order to ensure optimum benefit for the particular individual within all of his/her environments.
+Funding sources will be explored as well as the appropriate paperwork for obtaining these augmentative and alternative communication systems.
+Students will understand the need for ongoing evaluation of augmentative and alternative communication technologies to ensure optimum benefit for the individual within all his/her environments.

 Prerequisites: SPPN 610, SPPN 611, SPPN 612, SPPN 630